Browser does not support script.

 Visit our admissions webpages to view our English language entry requirements.

 An application fee of £40 applies (non-refundable).
 Your application will be assessed by two academics (Admissions Tutors).
-Shortlisted home candidates are usually interviewed in person, and shortlisted overseas candidates are usually interviewed by telephone.
-All shortlisted candidates are asked to complete a short numeracy test.
+Shortlisted home candidates may be interviewed in person, and shortlisted overseas candidates may be interviewed by telephone.
+All shortlisted candidates are asked to complete a short numerical reasoning test, which must be completed and passed in order for an offer to be made.
 We aim to process all applications within eight weeks, but please bear in mind that this programme attracts a very large number of applications.
 During holiday periods, applications may take longer to process.

 We encourage applicants to use the personal statement to set out: